zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 The oracle must answer as a fictional event or fact, not as a prompt that requires another procedure.

+After rolling, complete the answer in one concrete sentence before doing anything else.
+The sentence must name something the characters could observe, discover, suffer, use, or be changed by.

 Good:

 > “Yes, the door is guarded, and the guard is arguing with someone you know.”